Skoda Enyaq vRS Review 2025

 Interior Rating

-As electric SUVs go, the Skoda Enyaq iV vRS is a pretty big one.
-You could certainly use it as your main family car - it has a big boot (even the sporty Skoda Enyaq Coupe iV vRS) and plenty of space for passengers.
+As electric SUVs go, the Skoda Enyaq vRS is a pretty big one.
+You could certainly use it as your main family car — it has a big boot, while even the slinkier Skoda Enyaq Coupe vRS also plenty of space for passengers.

-Space is generous for rear-seat passengers, too.
+Space is similarly generous for rear-seat passengers.
 Kids will enjoy the high seating position and large windows, while even the Coupe model with its sloping rear roofline has loads of headroom.
-It's a shame there isn't a sliding rear bench (to help you prioritise boot space when necessary), while the narrow middle seat could prove to be an issue if you regularly carry three in the back.
+It's a shame there isn't a sliding rear bench to help you prioritise boot space when necessary, while the narrower middle seat could prove to be an issue if you regularly carry three in the back.

-In terms of boot space, the Skoda Enyaq iV vRS can carry an impressive 585 litres of luggage.
-That drops marginally to 570 litres in the Coupe - not a huge loss and still a lot more than in a Volvo C40.
+In terms of boot space, the Skoda Enyaq vRS can carry an impressive 585 litres of luggage.
+That drops marginally to 570 litres in the Coupe vRS, so not a huge loss and still 80 litres more than you get in a Kia EV6.

-The Skoda Enyaq iV feels solidly put together and like it'd deflect family life well.
-You get some neat touches in the vRS model, too - including suede finishes and sporty contrast stitching.
-The Design Selection vRS Suite does feel a bit posher, thanks mainly to its black perforated leather upholstery.
+The Skoda Enyaq vRS feels solidly put together and like it'd deflect family life well.
+You get some neat touches in the vRS model, including suede-like finishes and sporty contrast-colour stitching.
+The Design Selection vRS Suite does feel a bit posher thanks mainly to its black perforated leather upholstery.

-Just like every other Enyaq in the range, the vRS uses a large 13.0-inch navigation system positioned high on the dashboard.
-It's a pretty slick and responsive system to use, with clear graphics and sensible menu layouts.
-You can access your phone features via Apple CarPlay and Android Auto, too.
+Just like every other model in the range, the Skoda Enyaq vRS uses a 13.0-inch multimedia touchscreen positioned high on the dashboard.
+It's a slick and responsive system to use, with clear graphics and sensible menu layouts.
+You can also access your phone features via Apple CarPlay and Android Auto.

-While climate control functions are lumped into the touchscreen display, there are at least a few handy shortcut buttons below the main screen.
+While climate control functions are lumped into the touchscreen display, there are at least a few handy shortcut zones below the main screen — not as useful as the rotary knobs found in the combustion-engined Skoda Kodiaq, though.

 There's also a 5.3-inch digital instrument cluster behind the steering wheel.
-This looks a little weedy but provides all the information you could need - speed, mainly, as well as energy consumption and your remaining range.
+This looks a little too small yet it effectively provides all the information you could need — speed, mainly, as well as energy consumption and your remaining range.
 An optional augmented-reality head-up display is also offered, projecting key navigation data onto the windscreen.

 Skoda Enyaq vRS value for money